samuelebischof-ch/lora-net-manager/README.md

 **Frontend** `cd source/frontend/ && npm install`

+> Note: on Windows [Gotthardps LoRaWAN server](https://github.com/gotthardp/lorawan-server) has to be installed manually

 ## How to use

 When running the backend for the first time, it will guide you through the installation of Docker (on UNIX based operating systems).